aws/aws-encryption-sdk-python/README.rst

 AwsKmsKeyring
 =============================
-A ``AwsKmsKeyring`` is configured with an AWS KMS key ARN whose AWS KMS key will be used to generate, encrypt, and decrypt data keys.
+An ``AwsKmsKeyring`` is configured with an AWS KMS key ARN whose AWS KMS key will be used to generate, encrypt, and decrypt data keys.
 On encryption, it encrypts the plaintext with the data key.
 On decryption, it decrypts an encrypted version of the data key, then uses the decrypted data key to decrypt the ciphertext.

-To create a ``AwsKmsKeyring`` you must provide a AWS KMS key ARN.
+To create an ``AwsKmsKeyring`` you must provide a AWS KMS key ARN.
 For keyrings that will only be used for encryption, you can use any valid `KMS key identifier`_.
 For providers that will be used for decryption,